simonehagey/orbdot/docs/source/getting_started.rst

 ^^^^^^^^
 The transit and eclipse timing data files are read assuming that the columns are in the order: :code:`[Epoch, Time, Error, Source]`, though the column names are arbitrary.
 The mid-times and uncertainties must be given in Barycentric Julian Days (BJD).

 The transit and eclipse mid-times are combined in a single data file and automatically separated for model fits and plotting.
-The eclipse mid-times are differentiated by a half epoch number, for example, the eclipse directly following transit number 100 has an epoch value of 100.5.
+The eclipse mid-times are differentiated by a half epoch number such that, for example, the eclipse directly following transit number 100 has an epoch value of 100.5.

 The :class:`~orbdot.star_planet.StarPlanet` attribute ``ttv_data`` is a dictionary with the following keys: